gjbex/Scientific-C-plus-plus/source-code/README.md

    library.
 1. `TOML++`: examples of parsing TOML configuration files in C++ using the TOML++ library.
-1. `Validation!`: examples that connect numerical implementations to scientific validation checks.
+1. `Validation`: examples that connect numerical implementations to scientific validation checks.
 1. `build_all.sh`: Bash script to build all the examples in this repository, using CMake.
 Note that some examples may fail to build, depending on the